-To make a positive impact on our organization, while at the same time reducing your Arizona income tax liability dollar for dollar, fill out FORM 321 on your AZ State Tax form and use the code below
+Make a positive impact on our organization, while at the same time reducing your Arizona income tax liability dollar for dollar.
+After your donation, fill out FORM 321 on your AZ State Tax form and use the code below

 Qualified Charitable Organization Code: 22458

 Nonprofit Information: Checks Payable to Reach For the Stars: ATTN: Treasurer: 9610 E Lancashire Way, Tucson AZ, 85747